 - Adhered to and promoted social distancing principles.

-- Continued VU services and functions by supporting staff to work remotely, as well as other options that best suit individual staff circumstances.
+- Continued VU services and functions by supporting staff to work remotely, as well as options that best suit individual staff circumstances.

 What we are doing

-- Implementing the VU COVIDSafe plan.
+- Maintaining the VU COVIDSafe plan.

 - Responding quickly to Government advice and directions.